 Estimate full grown height: 25-35 metres, growing an estimated 100cm each year.

-Purchase size and growth: These trees are cell-grown saplings, ranging from approximately 15cm-60cm in height.
+Purchase size and growth: Please be aware that these walnut saplings are smaller than usual (5cm+) but perfectly formed.
+They are well rooted, healthy saplings that will grow into big, strong walnut trees.
 Cell grown trees can be planted all year round in most situations as long as they are given the correct care.
-Please be aware that depending upon the time of year you receive your sapling (particularly early spring) it may not look very perky upon arrival. but please do not worry, as once it has been planted it should pick up quickly.
+Please note, depending upon the time of year you receive your sapling (particularly early spring) it may not look very perky upon arrival. but please do not worry, as once it has been planted it should pick up quickly.

 Value to wildlife: Walnut leaves are the food plant for caterpillars of a number of micro moths, and the nuts are eaten by mammals including mice and squirrels.